How To Change Names After Marriage

 Changing names after marriage is a matter of custom and personal preference.
 There is no need to change names, however around 80% of couples still have one party that changes their name.
 The most commonly cited reason is 'wanting to share the same name as their family'.
 There are a number of married name change options available.

 Proof of name change

 Once you've decided to change names after marriage there is no official 'registration' of your new name.
 Simply present your marriage certificate as evidence of your new name and organisations will update records accordingly.

 Marriage records are always filed with Vital Statistics.
 If you have not already ordered your marriage certificate, see our dedicated page here, or else download the application form for your province below.

 Update your records

-Next, request a name change from each company where you hold an account or membership.
-As companies have a range of name change procedures, you may be asked to send a letter, fax or form, or follow an entirely different procedure.
+Next, approach the various organizations where you hold an account or membership and request your name is changed.
+As companies have a range of name change procedures, you may be asked to send an email, letter, fax or form, or follow an entirely different procedure.
 To learn what companies need which documents sent where, just click the button below.

 Considering Changing Names?

 - Driver's license & DMV

 - 12 company categories